AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/collections/create-a-collection.md

 ---
 # Create a collection in [!DNL Workfront Library]

 You can organize content by adding it to collections that you have created or that have been shared with you.
-For information on sharing collections, see [Share a Workfront Library item with other users](../../../workfront-library/content-management/share-an-asset-with-users.md).
+For information on sharing collections, see [Share a [!DNL Workfront Library] item with other users](../../../workfront-library/content-management/share-an-asset-with-users.md).

 When you create a collection, you have the option to select the image you want as the collection cover image.
 If you don't select a cover image, the collection thumbnail is gray as long as the collection remains empty.
 When you add content to the collection, [!DNL Workfront Library] randomly selects a cover image from the added content.
 If a collection contains only folders, the cover remains gray.